retry51776/notes/psychology/nervous.md

 ### Habits
 > We are just a collection of habits.
 Habits are store in basal ganglia, center of brain.
 Rational decision are in outer layer of brain.
 In a way be rational is a habit.
 >
-> Basal ganglia is almost like kernal of OS.
+> Basal ganglia is almost like kernel of OS.
 The rational part (cortex) is more a plugin/3rd party software of OS.
 >
-> Habit Workflow: `Cue > Desire > Action > Reward`
+> Habit Workflow: `Cue > Desire > (Risk & Reward Analysis, then Action) > Reward`
 >
 > Develop Habit: `Obsessive > Attractive > Easy > Satisfy`
+> > I just realize missing piece of Habit Loop: Risk; Most of Atomic Habit focus on Reward, but not consider adjust Risk calculation;
 >
 > Inhibit Habit: `Invisible > Disgusting > Difficult > Unsatisfied`
 > > Basel ganglia brain listen feedback from cortex, enhance & suppress signal to thalamus;